freesoul84/Daily_SQL/README.md

 HAVING COUNT(A.product_id) >= 1 AND COUNT(DISTINCT B.product_category) >=3
 ```

---> Method :
+--> Method : <br>
-    1. We need to find customer_ids who purchases product and its product category is unique and equal to number of categories present in product_cateogry table (which is given as 3 categories)
+    1. We need to find customer_ids who purchases product and its product category is unique and equal to number of categories present in product_cateogry table (which is given as 3 categories)<br>